mycoleb/SouthKoreaCovidVaccineDashboard/ReadMe.md

 ## Acknowledgments

+- Vaccination data is sourced from multiple official sources including KDCA and Our World in Data
-- Data is sourced from the Korea Disease Control and Prevention Agency (KDCA)
+- Cases and deaths data is sourced from Johns Hopkins University CSSE and WHO
 - The visualization designs are inspired by the Our World in Data COVID-19 dashboard

 ## TODO

+- Add Korean language support for dashboard and visualizations
+- Implement advanced web scraping for more detailed regional data from KDCA website
 - Add more demographic analysis (vaccination by age group, gender, etc.)
 - Implement automatic data updates via GitHub Actions
-- Add interactive charts using Plotly
+- Enhance interactive charts using Plotly
 - Create a web application for real-time monitoring
+- Add data validation checks to verify consistency across sources